 We aim to provide educational information on our operations and community involvement and frequently partner with county officials, insitutions and non-profit organizations to do so.
 From donations for the construction of the Bush Tennis Center to financial support and classroom volunteering in Midland ISD, our outreach efforts focus on youth and education.

-The approximate number of people Pioneer and its subsidiaries employ in Midland, Tom Green and Upton counties, as of September 2013.
+The approximate number of people Pioneer and its subsidiaries employ in Midland, Tom Green, Upton, Reagan and McCulloch counties, as of August 2014.

 The industry's economic impact »